 Water services and basic rights

-Centre-right coalition seeks to slap down important Citizens' Initiative on Right to Water
+EP backs Citizens' Initiative on Right to Water despite centre-right dissent

-The European Parliament will next week vote on a report setting out its response to the massively popular European Citizens' Initiative aimed at protecting the right to water (Right2Water).
-Parliament's environment and public health committee had adopted a strong report, which gave explicit support to the initiative and called on the Commission to follow-up, but a coalition of centre-right MEPs is seeking to completely water down the report.
-Commenting on the situation, Green MEP Claude Turmes said:
+The European Parliament today adopted a report setting out the EP's opinion on the massively popular European Citizens' Initiative aimed at protecting the right to water (Right2Water).
+The resolution gives explicit support to the goals of the initiative (1), despite a move by centre-right MEPs to block this.
+After the vote, Green MEP Claude Turmes said:

-"The initiative called for the Commission to legislate to ensure the UN-established human right to water is enshrined in EU law, as well as excluding water services from any trade negotiations (including ongoing negotiations like TTIP, CETA and TISA).
+"The initiative calls for the Commission to legislate to ensure the UN-established human right to water is enshrined in EU law, as well as permanently excluding water services from EU internal market rules and any trade negotiations (including ongoing negotiations like TTIP, CETA and TISA).
 The ongoing threats to the availability of water as a basic right and public service were again confirmed this summer, with the planned inclusion of water services in Greece as part of the privatisation list under the Greek bailout programme.
 The Commission should be giving priority to responding to this legitimate citizens' initiative and not seeking to brush it under the carpet.
-It would be even more cynical of the European Parliament, as the directly-elected voice of Europe's citizens, to try and fob this initiative off."
+The European Parliament has today ensure the issue remains on the agenda and we will keep pushing the Commission to act."